 (sometimes called "interim measures" or "interim judgment")

-The spouse wants a judge to hear the request on the date shown in order to get an emergency decision.
+The spouse wants a judge to hear the request for an emergency decision on the date shown in notice to appear.

-The judge's decision is valid for six months, unless a different timeframe has been decided on.
+The judge’s decision is valid for up to six months.

 If the request says: